chris-short/devopsish.com/content/disclaimer.md

 Nor those of any group Chris Short is affiliated with or employed by.

+The newsletter is typically sent on Sundays at 0700 UTC.
+There may be weeks where due to travel or timezone differences the newsletter is sent a day earlier or a day later but this is rare.

 ## Sponsorship Disclaimer

 The right to refuse sponsorship from anyone for any reason is reserved.